discordjs/Commando-guide/README.md

 #### Before You Begin

-Before you start with this guide I recommend you take a look at York's Discord.js guide.
+Before you start with this guide I recommend you take a look at the official Discord.js guide.
 It'll teach you the fundamentals for Discord.js, which you can use to aid you in understanding this guide.
 Please note that I'm going to assume you have read that guide before this one.
-You can find York's guide [here](https://www.gitbook.com/book/yorkaargh/discordjs-bot-guide/details).
+You can find that guide [here](http://discordjs.guide/).

 #### More Information